 Correct – No, they didn’t.

 Explanation: Mark 9:32 says “But they did not understand what he meant and were afraid to ask him about it” and John 12:16 says “His disciples did not understand these things at first, but when Jesus was glorified, then they remembered that these things had been written about him and had been done to him”.
 These are just a few examples, but no, even though they had Jesus living and breathing with them for three years, the disciples did not understand everything He taught them or everything He did.
+They were often confused and uncertain, and even the disciples took time to grow in understanding.

 Wrong Belief #6 – Paul changed his name from Saul after being Saved.